spring-projects/spring-ai/models/spring-ai-bedrock/README_ANTHROPIC_CHAT.md

 ## 1.2 BedrockAnthropicChatClient

-[BedrockAnthropicChatClient](./src/main/java/org/springframework/ai/bedrock/anthropic/BedrockAnthropicChatClient.java) implements the Spring-Ai `AiClient` and `AiStreamingClient` on top of the `AnthropicChatBedrockApi`.
+[BedrockAnthropicChatClient](./src/main/java/org/springframework/ai/bedrock/anthropic/BedrockAnthropicChatClient.java) implements the Spring-Ai `ChatClient` and `StreamingChatClient` on top of the `AnthropicChatBedrockApi`.

 You can use like this: